ericmairosi/railhopp/DEPLOY_NOW.md

 # 🚀 **DEPLOY RAILHOPP NOW** - Final Instructions

+> Note: Fly.io is the canonical deployment path.
+See DEPLOYMENT_READY.md for the authoritative guide.
+The steps below are legacy alternatives (keep placeholders, do not paste secrets).

 ## ✅ **Status: READY FOR PRODUCTION**

 Your Railhopp application is **completely ready** for deployment!
 Here's how to get it live in the next 10 minutes: